-As a result, leasebacks are prevalent in the construction and logistics markets, and the real estate and aerospace sectors.
+As a result, leasebacks are prevalent in the construction and logistics markets, as well as the real estate and aerospace sectors.
 However, this article will only focus on industrial real estate to ideally assist you in thoroughly comprehending what is a leaseback agreement in the industrial real estate sector.

 During the pandemic, we saw more producers and logistics players understand the value of their real estate holdings as a way of raising capital without disrupting operations.
 Instead of taking out high-interest bank loans, a sale-leaseback approach is an intriguing option for investors to explore.

 What is a leaseback agreement?